 About the Program

 Ben Taub Hospital, a county-funded general hospital, was built in 1963 to serve the needs of the Houston area.
-The Psychiatry Service at Ben Taub provides inpatient and outpatient treatment for medically indigent and psychiatrically impaired persons.
-As a member of the psychiatry team, the postdoctoral fellow will provide assessment and therapy services to psychiatric patients in the outpatient and inpatient setting.
-For the upcoming academic year (2018-2019), two full-time postdoctoral fellowships will be available for the Ben Taub Hospital/Baylor College of Medicine Adult/Child Track.
+The Psychiatry Service at Ben Taub Hospital provides inpatient and outpatient treatment for medically indigent and psychiatrically impaired persons.
+As members of the psychiatry team, postdoctoral fellows will provide assessment and therapy services to psychiatric patients in the outpatient and inpatient setting.
+For the upcoming academic year (2019-2020), two full-time postdoctoral fellowships will be available for the Ben Taub Hospital/Baylor College of Medicine Adult Inpatient/Outpatient Track.

 This fellowship meets the licensure requirements for the state of Texas and the fellow is encouraged to pursue licensure in Texas during the fellowship year.
 The training program is flexible and tailored to the fellow's interests and needs based on agreement of supervisors and fellow.
 Some activities are required, but there is considerable room for customization within the general categories of training activities.